-FLUTE (0.5 - 1E)
+GUITAR (0.5-1E) 1-2 credits PREREQUISITE: MUL 161, 162

 Individual instruction to include the study of standard literature and technique.
 Emphasis is placed on developing technique, repertoire and performance skills commensurate with the student's educational goals.
 Students are required to practice a minimum of five hours per week for each credit hour.
 At the conclusion of the last semester, a sophomore recital is required.
 Minimum grade of "B" is required to progress to the next level.